Author: Dr. Athanasios Pallis

 Port governance structures follow a path largely affected by the characteristics of local/national institutional frameworks and the political traditions in place.
 Path-dependent decisions preserve the system, resulting in implementation asymmetries, even when different governments seek the same generic port governance solution.
 For example, in the Netherlands, private law allows for the different treatment of corporatized (even non-profit) entities by the government compared to what is allowed in France or Belgium.
 Cultural traditions might also result in different practices.
 The advanced tariffs negotiation model with port user associations in the case of the biggest European port, Rotterdam, is not common elsewhere.

 The influence of national/local political factors is important.
 Port governance reforms are subject to drafting, approving, implementing, and fine-tuning that involve different port communities and stakeholders reacting to national and global changes.
 The negotiating power held by stakeholders such as terminal operators, concessionaires, ship agents, freight forwarders, and unions is likely to result in the idiosyncratic nature of national reform patterns.
 The port reforms that eventually emerge may be different from what was originally intended.
 This outcome is inevitably the case within any long political process.
-A heavily politicized process does delay not only reforms but also changes targets and models.
+A heavily politicized process not only delays reforms but also changes targets and models.
 To give an example, Greece shifted from concessions of activities to the selling of master concessions.

 - Chapter 3.1 Terminals and Terminal Operators